Agrun

 An Agrun (also called Agron, Argon or Agon) is a traditional shawl-like garment worn by Hajong women in the Indian subcontinent, in modern-day India and Bangladesh.

 It is a form of festive wear, worn during special occasions.
 Agrun are used by both men and women.
-These shawls are shuttle-woven and characterized by large-scale, symmetrical patterns, featuring geometrical shapes and stylized leaves and flowers in colored silks and with or without gold and silver threads.
-Traditionally argons used to be very large in size and would have birds like herons, ducks and peacocks; and trees like kadamba tree brocaded on them.
+They are shuttle-woven and characterized by large-scale, symmetrical patterns, featuring geometrical shapes and stylized leaves and flowers in colored silks with or without gold and silver threads.
+Traditionally argons used to be very large in size and would have birds like herons, ducks and peacocks, and trees like kadamba tree brocaded on them.